eastgenomics/athena/README.md

 ## Usage

-It is written to take in per base coverage data (as output from tools such as mosdepth and samtools mpileup) as input to calculate coverage for target regions defined in a bed file. <br></br>
+It is written to take in per base coverage data (as output from tools such as [mosdepth][mosdepth-url]) as input to calculate coverage for target regions defined in a bed file. <br></br>

 The general workflow for generating the statistics and report is as follows: <br>
 - Annotate each region of the bed file with the gene, exon and per base coverage data using `annotate_bed.sh`